11 Good Reasons to Exit a Sponsorship (and 5 Bad Ones)

 The rightsholder didn’t deliver the contracted sponsorship benefits.

-The rightsholder contravened the contract (ie, breached exclusivity or behaviour rules).
+The rightsholder contravened the contract (eg, breached exclusivity or behaviour rules).

 The rightsholder wants a significant fee increase at renewal, and you can’t justify the expenditure at that level.